-jman093 243 Posted February 8, 2019 Report Share Posted February 8, 2019 6 hours ago, Amanita said: Thanks for letting me know, Maybe I'd be better off then sticking to the leaf spring in the back.
+jman093 Posted February 8, 2019 Report Posted February 8, 2019 6 hours ago, Amanita said: Thanks for letting me know, Maybe I'd be better off then sticking to the leaf spring in the back.
 You don't have to go coilovers all the way around.
 Front coilovers are a huge pain, the results are usually lacking, and the bearings and shocks tend to wear out very quickly under DD use.
 Rear coilovers are simpler, and work well.
 I've lowered and autocrossed a few 1st gens.
 My combination is cutting a coil off the front springs.
 Lowers the car.
 It rides better.
 It handles better.
 It uses all the factory components built to withstand the elements, so there's no hit on reliability.
 I slot the strut towers to get more caster and negative camber.
 This is the factory approved method for alignments, and it works well.
 The rear I run coilovers.
 Never run a lowering leaf.
 As I mentioned, coilovers work well in the rear.
 I've been running a 250 lb or 275 lb spring.
 300 lb is a little stiff.
 GMPP trailing arms, fully adjustable set of 2G/3G lateral links.
-Quote Link to post Share on other sites
+Quote

 Recommended Posts